pinzonjulian/ux-for-lean-startups-notes/README.md

 > One word of caution: You can't actually learn wether people will like your product this way.
 You can only figure out if people understand your product.
 But, flankly, that's a pretty important thing to know.

+#### Tips on getting useful user feedback
+1. Shut the hell up!
+Listen!
+Give people enough time to figure things on their own.
+2. Don't give a guided tour.
+Give as little information as possible.
+Present a scenario to give some context.
+I.E. You want to buy new pants and someone told you about this new cool app where you can buy them.
+What would you do to buy them?
+3. After the user has finished, ask questions that spark a discusison. **Do not use Yes or No questions.
+You want to get people talking**.
+4. Always ask followup questions.
+"Was it cool?" "yes" "WHAT WAS COOL ABOUT IT?!!"
+Ding ding ding!
+5. Let the user fail.